Vrije Universiteit Amsterdam

 University of Duisburg-Essen

 Founded in 2003 by merger of two universities in the cities Duisburg and Essen, we are one of the youngest universities in Germany.
 Located at the heart of the Ruhr metropolis, our university is like our region: dynamic, ambitious, and ever changing.

-At our two campuses at Duisburg and Essen and our university medical centre, you meet 42,000 students from more than 130 countries.
-We embrace diversity and strongly support exchange and collaboration, both regionally – as with our neighbouring universities in the University Alliance Ruhr – and worldwide, as in the network Aurora, or with our more than 250 Erasmus partner universities.
+At our two campuses at Duisburg and Essen and our university medical center, you meet 42,000 students from more than 130 countries.
+We embrace diversity and strongly support exchange and collaboration, both regionally – as with our neighboring universities in the University Alliance Ruhr – and worldwide, as in the network Aurora, or with our more than 250 Erasmus partner universities.

 At the University of Duisburg-Essen, Petra Günther (firstname.lastname@example.org) is the institutional coordinator for Aurora.